lisaliza6428/ArtQuiz/README.md

 # ArtQuiz
-Code and description are in the  [develop-branch](https://github.com/lisaliza6428/ArtQuiz/tree/develop)
+Code and description are in the branch [develop](https://github.com/lisaliza6428/ArtQuiz/tree/develop)